 - Brands see higher customer satisfaction ratings for asynchronous messaging-based conversations as opposed to live chat, email or web-form based communication.
 This reflects an improved customer experience, especially when taking into account lower CSAT for email tickets as opposed to messaging tickets.
 Within messaging, top performers stand out as the only subset achieving greater than 4.5 star ratings.

 Brands that automate customer service operations (>50 percent automation) maintain high CSAT, while also making their operations more efficient.
-Additionally, brands that use self-service tools in tandem, such as easy-to-search FAQs, Answer Bot (a bot that suggests relevant knowledge articles), and automated workflows powered by bots, achieve the strongest KPIs.
+Additionally, brands that use self-service tools in tandem, such as easy-to-search FAQs, QuickSearch Bot (a bot that suggests relevant knowledge articles), and automated workflows powered by bots, achieve the strongest KPIs.

 - Bots significantly reduce the number of average agent-sent messages per interaction within live chat and asynchronous messaging.
 When bots are used, the initial response time is almost immediate, but the time to resolution is also majorly reduced.
 This indicates that agents are able to work on more issues within a given period of time signaling an increase in productivity.